grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 Getting back to the driver - the way it is currently designed has some drawbacks that will become more evident as I add more tests.
 These drawbacks are:

 1. The more methods are added to the driver, the more bloated the driver becomes.
 This doesn't become evident until about a dozen of scenarios, but later it makes picking the right methods from the driver more difficult.
 1. State is managed internally, which is fine by now, but what if we want to write a scenario where a weather report contains bad data?
+How do we tell the driver to send bad data?
 1. Or what about a scenario where two distinct users report weather?
-Currently there is no way to tell what user is making the request.
+Currently there is no way to specify what user is making the request.

-I'll start by addressing the first of those concerns.
+I'll start by addressing the first of those drawbacks.

 ## [Evolution - extension objects](https://github.com/grzesiek-galezowski/driver-pattern-demo/tree/main/DriverInFunctionalHttpApiTests/FunctionalSpecification/_02_DriverWithExtensionObjects)

-To further partition the methods in the driver, I will introduce special objects that will take on parts of driver tasks.
+To further partition the methods in the driver, I will introduce special objects that will take on parts of driver API.
 Take a look at the modified version of the above test:

 ```csharp
 [Fact]